-(d) Post-Closure Facility — $18,750.
+(d) Post-Closure Facility — $24,500.

+(e) Permitted Operating Hazardous Waste Disposal Administrative Fee: In addition to the fee assessed under paragraph (c) of this section, the Department will assess operating permitted disposal facilities an annual administrative fee of $5.50 per metric ton of waste disposed into a permitted Subtitle C land disposal unit.
+A facility subject to this fee may elect to pay on a monthly or quarterly basis.

-or (4) Permit Modification Fee: Upon discussion with the permittee to determine the appropriate permit modification classification, the applicant shall be assessed for any permit modification, excluding modifications related to corrective action, as follows:
+(4) Permit Modification Fee: Upon discussion with the permittee to determine the appropriate permit modification classification, the Department will assess the applicant for any permit modification, excluding modifications related to corrective action, as follows:

-(a) Each Class 1 Permit Modification:
+(a) Each Class 1 Permit Modifications: $4,500.

-(A) Class 1 Low Workload: $425.

-(B) Class 1 Medium Workload: $1,500.

-(C) Class 1 High Workloads: $2,800.

-(b) Class 2 Permit Modification: The permittee shall submit a separate permit modification request for each unrelated category of Class 2 permit change in 40 CFR 270.42, Appendix 1.
+(b) Class 2 Permit Modifications:

+(A) The permittee must submit a separate permit modification request for each unrelated category of Class 2 permit change in 40 C.F.R.
+Section 270.42, Appendix 1.
-(A) Class 2 Permit Modifications with Low Workload: $5,000.

-(B) Class 2 Permit Modifications with Medium Workload or Many Changes: $10,000.
+(B) Each Class 2 Permit Modifications: $31,800.

-(C) Class 2 Permit Modifications with High Workload: $20,000.

-(D) Class 2 Permit Modification to be processed as Class 3 pursuant to 40 CFR 270.42(b)(6): $31.000.

-(c) Class 3 Permit Modification:
+(c) Each Class 3 Permit Modifications: $49,300.

-(A) Class 3 Permit Modifications with Low Workload: $7,500.

-(B) Class 3 Permit Modifications with Medium Workload or Many Changes: $15,000.

-(C) Class 3 Permit Modifications with High Workload: $31,000.

-(B) Class 2 Permit Modifications with Medium Workload or Many Changes: $10,000.

-(d) If the permittee withdraws any permit modification request, the Department shall refund 50% of the balance of the fee if paid in full, if less than 50% of work to complete processing of the action has been done.
+(d) If the permittee withdraws any permit modification request, the Department shall refund 50% of the balance of the fee if paid in full, if the Department has done less than 50% of work to complete processing the action.

-(e) Permittees shall also be assessed fees under this section for agency-initiated, legally required modifications.
+(e) The Department shall also assess permittees fees under this section for agency-initiated, legally required modifications.

 (5) Hazardous Waste RCRA Exemption Fee:

-(a) Each person(s) requesting the following activities shall be assessed a standard fee in the amount of $30,000:
+(a) The Department will assess each person(s) requesting the following activities a standard fee of $30,000:

-(A) Hazardous waste delisting or declassification pursuant to 40 CFR Part 260 and ORS 466.015.
+(A) Hazardous waste delisting or declassification under 40 C.F.R.
+Part 260 and ORS 466.015.

 (B) A variance from treatability or from the definition of hazardous waste or solid waste.